 - Vehicle replacement estimates

 - Photos and video footage

-If your injuries prevent you from participating in building your case file, or if you have difficulty obtaining any of these forms, your lawyer might be able to obtain records, bills, and documents on your behalf.
+Your injuries prevent you from participating in building your case file, or if you have difficulty obtaining any of these forms.
+Instead, your lawyer might be able to obtain records, bills, and documents on your behalf.

 File Your Personal Injury Lawsuit on Time

 When you seek financial compensation after a car accident, the time you have to file a personal injury lawsuit is limited.
 Taking early action in your case can enable your legal team to meet the required timeline.

 You generally have two years from the date of the accident to file a personal injury lawsuit in California, according to California’s Code of Civil Procedure (CCP) §335.1.
 If your lawsuit is not filed within the allocated time, you may not be permitted to file it at all.
 That could mean that you are unable to compel financial compensation from the at-fault driver.

 Your legal team might be able to help you avoid this costly consequence by filing your lawsuit on time.

 Determining the Value of Your Car Accident Claim